jennahopeclem/social-network-api/README.md

 In this assignment, I learned a better understanding of Insomnia, where data is transformed from the controllers and applied to the routes in order to produce, edit and delete data from Insomnia.
 I overcame many challenges when it came to the user and thought controllers, and overall I feel more confident using a NoSQL database.

 ## User Story
-AS A social media startup
+<pre>AS A social media startup
-I WANT an API for my social network that uses a NoSQL database SO THAT my website can handle large amounts of unstructured data
+I WANT an API for my social network that uses a NoSQL database SO THAT my website can handle large amounts of unstructured data</pre>

 ## Installation